-We raise chickens, turkeys, ducks, quail and occasionally a steer or two on our little farm.
+We raise sheep, lamb, chickens, turkeys, ducks, quail and occasionally a steer or two on our little farm.
 We raise lamb for meat, and for the fun of raising sheep!
 We love sheep.
 They are relatively easy livestock to keep, are generally pretty mellow, and let you know when they are not happy.
 They all live together, and our lambs live with their mother ewes their whole lives.
 We have 3 generations of sheep living on our farm, and it is so wonderful to see that mother-daughter-granddaughter seek each other out and lay down to sleep together at night.
 Our lambs live happy lives and are a very tasty meal, too.
 We raise Dorper/Suffolk crosses with a little bit of Katahdin mixed in, too

-We raise chickens for eggs.
+We raise chickens for eggs and meat.
 All of our birds are free range.
 We keep a few roosters around the farm so that we can hatch our own chicks.
-We have moved to mainly Rhode Island Red and Black Australorp layers.
+We have moved to mainly Rhode Island Red and a few Black Australorp layers.
 My daughter also raises several different breeds for 4H.
 We also love being around birds.
 They are so unique.
 I truly enjoy hatching my own chicks, and look forward to being able to breed my own egg laying stock.

-We started raising ducks a few years ago.
+We started raising ducks several years after the farm started.
 I prefer Welsh Harlequins and hatch our own replacement flock, and sell many ducklings each spring.
 We raise them mostly for eggs, but when the drakes get to be too many, we will process a few for meat.
 We've added Pekins for Shannon's 4H program, as well.

 We also maintain an array of barn kitties.
 We have found barn kitties from the Longmont Humane Society and the Northern Colorado Friends of Ferals.
 The one in the picture there is Boo, one of our best barn kitties.
-They keep the mice out of the barn, and if they are smart, they sleep IN the barn, so that they, too are safe from coyotes.
+They keep the mice out of the barn, and if they are smart, they sleep in the barn, shed or the house, so that they, too are safe from coyotes.